Dunaliella

 Through even more in-depth studies by Lerche et al., we now know that D. viridis is actually a heterogenous group and can be split into different species such as D. minuta, D. parva, D. media, and D. euchlora, though these groups are often grouped into one and called D. viridis.
 D. salina is now recognized as its own species and will soon become a very important one for biotechnological applications.

-Things do become more complicated, however, as various molecular studies have been performed on Dunaliella since 1999 to characterize its exact phylogeny.
+Various molecular studies have been performed on Dunaliella since 1999 to characterize its exact phylogeny.
 It has become apparent, though hardly confirmed, that there have been many misnamed cultures and synonymous species labelling in the genus that has yet to be worked out through molecular taxonomic research.